 A reactive HTTP server that provides request-response services that can be embedded into any given service.
 It is small and fast.

 Tooling for reactive Domain-Driven Design projects, and featuring highly concurrent models.
 Includes compute grid, actor/object caching, object spaces, cross-node cluster messaging, object aggregates, state aggregates, event sourced aggregates, CQRS with projections, messaging exchanges, and long-running processes (aka Sagas).

 A plugin for the Maven build tool supporting automation for the vlingo platform.

 The reactive, scalable, and resilient CQRS, Event Sourcing, Object storage, and projection tools for services and applications.
 With three major persistence types, all based on reactive and actors, there is no strong opinion about a given approach to persistence.
 Teams are the best to determine their needs, which may be different between Entity types and from one Bounded Context to another.

 An implementation of vlingo/symbio state storage for the Amazon AWS DynamoDB.

 The reactive Apache Geode storage for services and applications built on the vlingo/platform.

 An implementation of vlingo-symbio state storage for JDBC databases, including Postgres and other hardened relational databases.

 The reactive metrics collector plugin for the vlingo/platform, including support for vlingo/actors, vlingo/http, vlingo/lattice, vlingo/streams, and others.

-Wire protocol messaging implementations, such as with full-duplex TCP and UDP multicast, using vlingo/actors.
+Wire protocol messaging implementations, such as with full-duplex TCP, UDP multicast, and RSocket, using vlingo/actors.